martinclason/Molecular-Dynamics-Project/docs/limitations.rst

 A word of warning is that some potentials which are labeled in the openKIM_ library to function with any simulator are known to crash or not function anyway for an unknown reason.
-These non-function interatomic potentials have not been cataloged by the Ale team.
+These non-functioning interatomic potentials have not been cataloged by the Ale team.

 Built in Lennard Jones potential